CCE Quarterly: PCMH Recognition: Challenging Criteria & FAQs

 Daniel McGill is a Program Manager with NCQA’s Recognition Operations team.
 He has spent the last six years working with a variety of private practices and federally qualified health centers as part of NCQA’s ongoing efforts to assist and guide healthcare providers in their transformation into highly efficient and effective patient centered medical homes.
 Prior to joining NCQA, Daniel worked in various membership development and program management capacities at the National Patient Safety Foundation in Boston, MA and the American Physical Therapy Association in Alexandria, VA.
 In addition to his PCMH CEC, he has received a master’s degree in Public Communication from American University in Washington, DC and a bachelor’s degree in Communication from James Madison University in Harrisonburg, VA.

 This live webinar provides maintenance of certification credit (2 points) under "required continuing education" for PCMH CCEs.
-This is a non AMA PRA Category 1 CreditTM, ANA CNE, APA, ACPE and ASWB ACE activity.
+This is a non AMA PRA Category 1 CreditTM, ANA CNE activity.

 - 2.00 Participation